blackducksoftware/opssight-connector/install/hub/README.md

 #### Using a Custom web server certificate-key pair

-Hub allows users to use their own web server certificate-key pairs for establishing ssl connection.
+The Hub allows users to use their own web server certificate-key pairs for establishing ssl connection.

 * Create a Kubernetes secret each called 'WEBSERVER_CUSTOM_CERT_FILE' and 'WEBSERVER_CUSTOM_KEY_FILE' with the custom certificate and custom key in your namespace.